oroinc/documentation/user_guide/oro_crm_overview.rst

 So, for each Lead and Opportunity instance, you define a specific B2B Customer and can than view and process information on all the Leads and Opportunities of this customer.
 All the Cart and Order instances are bound to one of Web Customer instances and thus you can view an process all the information of one Web Customer.
+All the Custom Channel entity instances are bound to a pre-implemented Customer Identity entity.

-Moreover, *!!!* a specific Account entity instance must be defined for each B2B Customer or Web Customer instance.
+Moreover, *!!!* a specific Account entity instance must be defined for each B2B Customer, Web Customer or Customer Identity instance.
 One Account may contain any amount of Customer instances, while each instance is assigned to only one Account.
-This way, **with OroCRM you can get a 360 degrees profile of customer activities and interaction of a specific business, person or group of people**.
+This way, using an Account **at OroCRM you can get a 360 degrees profile of customer activities and interaction of a specific business, person or group of people**.